Zhytomyr: Geography

 The best-known street in the central part of Zhytomyr is Mykhailivska (named after St. Michael's Church at the northern end of the street).
 The street is about 500 metres to the east of Sobornyi Maidan and runs approximately from north to south, connecting some points at the above-mentioned Kyivska Street and Velyka Berdychivska.
 Mykhailivska Street is for pedestrian traffic: vehicles are forbidden, with the exception of some slow-moving ones.
 A puppet theatre is nestled in the middle of the street, while the building of the Zhytomyr City Council is at its southern end.
 Several small coffee houses and cafés have sprung up here recently, frequented by locals from all walks of life and of all ages.
 If one crosses Velyka Berdychivska Street from the southern end of Mykhailivska Street, then one finds oneself at Korolyov Square containing the building of the Zhytomyr Oblast Council.
 Crossing Kyivska Street from the northern end of Mykhailivska Street, one can continue to go along Pokrovska Street, another important long avenue of Zhytomyr (going north).

 The best-known park of Zhytomyr is named after Yuri Gagarin, in the south of the city, at the left (northern) bank of the Teteriv River.
 It was formerly owned by the Baron de Chaudoir.

 Climate

 Economy

 Zhytomyr is an important economic center in the region.
 Enterprises in the city include glass, metal fabrication, electronic devices, screens, fabrics, furniture, shoes and others.

 In addition, there is a large pharmaceutical factory in Zhytomyr.
 Since 1944, a confectionery factory (ALC "ZhL") has operated in Zhytomyr; the enterprise is one of the leaders of the Ukrainian confectionery market.

-The city is home to the Zhytomyr Armored Factory.
+The city is home to the Zhytomyr Armoured Vehicle and Tank Factory.
 The factory has been one of the main repair facilities in Ukraine since the start of the Russo-Ukrainian War, running on 3 shifts.
 In September 2014 it was announced that the Ministry of Defence of Ukraine had placed a ₴280 million order with the factory.

-Current social situation

-In December 2006, the Austrian Jesuit Georg Sporschill, who was previously active in the Republic of Moldova, founded the first of 3 care centers for street children.